MojosBeans100/MS4-spaceport/README.md

 Insert schema here.

 #### Models
+There are three models in this project.
+As the project uses an API for a lot of the information stored in the databases, see the associated tables to understand how the data is created (whether by the User, the Spaceport app, or from the API)

 ##### User
 - The User model contains information about the user, as part of the Django allauth library